Jie-su/WGAN-GP/README.md

 # WGAN-GP
-Reproduction of "Improved Training of Wasserstein GANs" in pytorch 1
+Reproduction of "Improved Training of Wasserstein GANs" in pytorch version